 The Course is intended to introduce the student to the methodology of learning Vedanta.
 Since the medium of learning is Sanskrit language, the course is intended to make the student capable of using language also.

 - 1. To understand Sanskrit language and its special characteristic features. - 2.
-To familiarize Sanskrit language with emphasis of articulation of Sanskrit words and their easy usage.
+To familiarize Sanskrit language with emphasis of articulation of Sanskrit words and their easy usage. - 3.
+To introduce the philosophy of Vedanta and its methodology.

 Linguistics